-- feeling shivery
+- · feeling shivery

 - a sore throat

 - a cough

 - diarrhoea

 - needing to pass urine (pee) often

-- pain when passing urine.
+- · pain when passing urine.

-It is important to follow any specific advice your healthcare team gives you.
+It is important to follow any specific advice your hospital team gives you.

 You will have regular blood tests to check the levels of all your blood cells.
 Your treatment may need to be delayed if the number of white blood cells is too low or you develop an infection.

 Bruising and bleeding

 Chemotherapy can reduce the number of platelets in your blood.
 Platelets are cells that help the blood to clot.

 If the number of platelets is low, you may bruise or bleed easily.
 You may have:

 - nosebleeds

 - bleeding gums

 - heavy periods

 - blood in your urine (pee) or stools (poo)

 - tiny red or purple spots on your skin that may look like a rash.

 Tell your doctor if you have any unexplained bruising or bleeding.
 You may need a drip to give you extra platelets.
 This is called a platelet transfusion.

+The whole thing is hard because you are fighting on 2 fronts - against the illness itself and against the treatment which makes you feel terrible.
+I was telling myself it had to get worse to get better.
+That got me through it.

 Anaemia (low number of red blood cells)

 Chemotherapy can reduce the number of red blood cells in your blood.
 Red blood cells carry oxygen around the body.
 If the number of red cells is low, this is called anaemia.
 You may have symptoms such as:

 - pale skin

 - lack of energy

 - feeling breathless

 - feeling dizzy and light-headed.

 Tell your doctor or nurse if you have these symptoms.
 If you are very anaemic, you may need a drip to give you extra red blood cells.
 This is called a blood transfusion.

-Tumour lysis syndrome

-When you first have chemotherapy, large numbers of leukaemia cells die and break down quite quickly.
+Tumour lysis syndrome (TLS) When you first have chemotherapy, large numbers of leukaemia cells die and break down quickly.
 This releases large amounts of a waste chemical called uric acid into your blood.
-The kidneys usually get rid of uric acid but may not be able to cope with large amounts.
+The kidneys usually get rid of uric acid, but they may not be able to cope with large amounts.
 This can cause a side effect called tumour lysis syndrome (TLS).
+This is more likely if your white cell count is very high.
 TLS can cause swelling and pain in the joints (gout).
-It may also cause more serious effects.
-This can include kidney problems, an abnormal heartbeat, or in rare cases, seizures.
+It may also affect your kidneys and heart.
 To prevent or manage TLS, you may be given a tablet called allopurinol or a drip (infusion) called rasburicase.
 Your doctor or nurse may also ask you to drink plenty of fluids.
 Or they may give you extra fluids as a drip.

-Feeling sick

-Some chemotherapy drugs can make you feel sick (nauseated) or be sick (vomit).
+Feeling sick Some chemotherapy drugs can make you feel sick (nauseated) or be sick (vomit).
 Your doctor will prescribe anti-sickness (anti-emetic) drugs to prevent this.
 Let your doctor or nurse know if your anti-sickness drugs are not helping, as there are several different types you can take.
-We have more information about nausea and vomiting on our website (see page 102).
+We have more information about nausea and vomiting on our website (see page 104).
+Sore mouth This treatment may cause a sore mouth and throat.

-Sore mouth

-This treatment may cause a sore mouth and throat.
 You may also get mouth ulcers.
 This can make you more likely to get a mouth or throat infection.
 Use a soft toothbrush to clean your teeth or dentures in the morning, at night and after meals.
 If your mouth or throat is sore:

-- tell your nurse or doctor they can give you a mouthwash or medicines to help - try to drink plenty of fluids
+- tell your nurse or doctor they can give you a mouthwash or medicines to help - try to drink plenty of fluids.